Be smart about it.

 We still have a responsibility to try to find homes for this population through our shelter system.
 And most shelters are doing a heroic job.
 But we also have the responsibility to educate people about the higher risks that go along with many of these dogs.

 The general population should be educated about dogs as a species and especially about dogs that belong to the fighting and guarding groups because they carry greater risk.
 Many shelters do not call a “Pit mix” a “Pit mix”.
 They are called “Terrier mix” or “Hound mix”.

 If you decide to adopt a dog from a shelter, do your homework.
 Research the breed or breeds that are in the dog.
 Learn about the genetic characteristics or those breeds and you can ask for a DNA test.
 These are relatively inexpensive, easy to do and very accurate.
 It is worth while doing.
-This is an animal you bringing into you home and will be with you for the next ten plus years.
+This is an animal you are bringing into your home and will be with you for the next ten plus years.

 Ask a professional behaviorist and or trainer to help you to evaluate the dog.
 Learn about canine behavior and the common behavioral problems we see in dogs coming out of shelter systems, especially after long range transport.
 People generally do not give up great dogs.
-Most of these dogs were given up for behavioral problems, some of which can be changed through regular training and or counter conditioning, and some cannot.
+Most of these dogs were given up for behavioral problems, some of which can be changed through good training and or counter conditioning, and some cannot.

 Contacting a breeder and getting a pure bred dog is another option for finding a good family dog.
 How do you know who is a good breeder?
 Unless you are connected in the dog world this is not an easy question to answer.
 Here are some suggestions for prudent ways forward.